EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Abstract

 \section{Abstract}

-Vision–language–action (VLA) models increasingly rely on diverse training data to achieve robust generalization.
-However, collecting large-scale real-world robot manipulation data across varied object appearances and environmental conditions remains prohibitively time-consuming and expensive.
-To overcome this bottleneck, we propose \textbf{E}mbodied \textbf{M}anipulation \textbf{M}edia \textbf{A}daptation (\textit{EMMA}), a VLA policy enhancement framework that integrates a generative data engine with an effective training pipeline.
-We introduce \textit{DreamTransfer}, a diffusion Transformer-based framework for generating multi-view consistent, geometrically grounded embodied manipulation videos. \textit{DreamTransfer} enables text-controlled visual editing of robot videos, transforming foreground, background, and lighting conditions without compromising 3D structure or geometrical plausibility.
-Furthermore, we explore hybrid training with real and generated data, and introduce \textit{AdaMix}, a hard-sample-aware training strategy that dynamically reweights training batches to focus optimization on perceptually or kinematically challenging samples.
-Extensive experiments show that videos generated by \textit{DreamTransfer} significantly outperform prior video generation methods in multi-view consistency, geometric fidelity, and text-conditioning accuracy.
-Crucially, VLAs trained with generated data enable robots to generalize to unseen object categories and novel visual domains using only demonstrations from a single appearance.
-In real-world robotic manipulation tasks with zero-shot visual domains, our approach achieves over a 200\% relative performance gain compared to training on real data alone, and further improves by 13\% with \textit{AdaMix}, demonstrating its effectiveness in boosting policy generalization.
+The generalization of vision-language-action (VLA) models heavily relies on diverse training data.
+However, acquiring large-scale data for robot manipulation across varied object appearances is costly and labor-intensive.
+To address this limitation, we introduce \textbf{E}mbodied \textbf{M}anipulation \textbf{M}edia \textbf{A}daptation (\textit{EMMA}), a framework for augmenting VLA policies that combines a generative data engine with an effective training pipeline.
+We introduce \textit{DreamTransfer}, a diffusion Transformer-based architecture for generating multi-view consistent and geometrically plausible embodied manipulation videos. \textit{DreamTransfer} enables visual editing of robot videos through text, allowing for changes to the foreground, background, and lighting while preserving their 3D structure and geometric fidelity.
+We also utilize a hybrid training set of real and generated data and propose \textit{AdaMix} to enhance the training process. \textit{AdaMix} is a training strategy that adaptively weights samples according to policy performance to emphasize challenging samples.
+Comprehensive evaluations demonstrate that videos created by \textit{DreamTransfer} yield substantial improvements over previous video generation models in multi-view consistency, geometric fidelity, and text-conditioning precision.
+We conduct extensive evaluations with a total of more than 1800 trials in both simulated and real-world robotic environments.
+In real-world robotic tasks with zero-shot visual settings, our framework achieves a relative performance increase of over 92\% compared to training with real data alone, and improves by an additional 17\% with \textit{AdaMix}, demonstrating its efficacy in enhancing policy generalization.